QuabenaBoahen/schoolbustracker/README.md

 [![Build Status](https://travis-ci.org/QuabenaBoahen/schoolbustracker.svg?branch=master)](https://travis-ci.org/QuabenaBoahen/schoolbustracker)

 ## Project Composition
 The project is in two forms; a web portal and an android mobile application.
-The web application is mainly for the administrative staff of the school while the mobile app will be mainly used by a teacher/driver in the school bus. <br/>
+The web application is mainly for the administrative staff of the school while the mobile app will be used by a teacher/driver in the school bus. <br/>
-The project is deployed to heroku and can be accessed through [http://schbustracker.heroku.com](http://schbustracker.herokuapp.com) <br/>
+The project is deployed to heroku and can be accessed through [http://schbustracker.herokuapp.com](http://schbustracker.herokuapp.com) <br/>
 You can download the mobile app here (https://github.com/QuabenaBoahen/schoolbustracker/blob/master/mobile/schbustracker.apk) <br/>
 ![Apk download image](https://github.com/QuabenaBoahen/schoolbustracker/blob/master/img/schbustracker.PNG) <br/>
 Click on the download to get the APK and install on your android device